-This form should be uploaded to the FairEntry system by July 12 or emailed to Sandy Arnold at horse4h@vt.edu no later than August 15.
+This form should be included with entry form or emailed to Sandy Arnold at horse4h@vt.edu no later than August 15.
 Walk/trot riders are ineligible.

 Jumper Pre-Qualifying Form

 Virginia 4-H State Horse Show participants wishing to enter the Jumper classes at the show must participate and successfully complete in a Jumper (NOT Hunter style) Class similar to the one offered at the State Show with the horse that is entered in the State Show.
 Class participation can be at any recognized show or event.
 Placing in the jumper class is not necessary but participation and successful completion is.
 Please see rulebook for the definition of successful completion.